Franco-Prussian War: Government of National Defence

 When news of Napoleon III's surrender at Sedan arrived in Paris, the Second Empire was overthrown by a popular uprising.
-On 4 September, Jules Favre, Léon Gambetta, and General Louis-Jules Trochu proclaimed a Provisional Government called the Government of National Defence and a Third Republic.
-After the German victory at Sedan, most of the French standing army was either besieged in Metz or prisoner of the Germans, who hoped for an armistice and an end to the war.
-Bismarck wanted an early peace but had difficulty in finding a legitimate French authority to negotiate with.
+On 4 September, Jules Favre, Léon Gambetta, and General Louis-Jules Trochu proclaimed a provisional government called the Government of National Defence and a Third Republic.
+After the German victory at Sedan, most of the French standing army was either besieged in Metz or held prisoner by the Germans, who hoped for an armistice and an end to the war.
+Bismarck wanted an early peace but had difficulty finding a legitimate French authority with whom to negotiate.
 The Emperor was a captive and the Empress in exile, but there had been no abdication de jure and the army was still bound by an oath of allegiance to the defunct imperial regime; on the other hand, the Government of National Defence had no electoral mandate.

 Prussia's intention was to weaken the political position of France abroad.
 The defensive position of the new French authorities, who offered Germany an honorable peace and reimbursement of the costs of the war, was presented by Prussia as aggressive; they rejected the conditions put forward and demanded the annexation of the French provinces of Alsace and part of Lorraine.
-Bismarck was dangling the emperor over the republic's head, calling Napoleon III "the legitimate ruler of France" and dismissing Gambetta's new republic as no more than "un coup de parti" – "a partisan coup".
+Bismarck was dangling the Emperor over the republic's head, calling Napoleon III "the legitimate ruler of France" and dismissing Gambetta's new republic as no more than "un coup de parti" ("a partisan coup").
 This policy was to some extent successful; the European press discussed the legitimacy of the French authorities, and Prussia's aggressive position was to some extent understood.
 Only the United States and Spain recognized the Government of National Defence immediately after the announcement; other countries refused to do this for some time.

-The question of legitimacy is rather strange for France after the coup d'état of 1851.
+The question of legitimacy is rather strange for France after the coup d'état of 1851, since Louis-Napoleon himself only overthrew the Second Republic and rose to the imperial throne by means of a coup d'état.